Stuttering speech therapist in Almaty — what you need to know

-When a child or adult gets stuck on a sound, repeats syllables, or cannot start a phrase, it is not just a speech defect — it is a disruption in the speech apparatus, nervous system, and psyche simultaneously.
+When a child or adult gets stuck on a sound, repeats syllables, or cannot start a phrase, it is not just a speech defect — it is a disruption in the functioning of the speech apparatus, nervous system, and psyche simultaneously.
 In our practice in Almaty, stuttering is one of the most common requests, and we know how to work with it systematically.

-What is stuttering and why does it occur
+What stuttering is and why it occurs

 Types of stuttering: tonic and clonic